 Sacred Heart preschool and SK-8 offers independent, Catholic education to students of all faiths.
 We are committed to academic excellence within the context of a Christian community.
-Sacred Heart Schools welcome students of all races, religious beliefs and socioeconomic backgrounds.
+Sacred Heart welcomes students of all races, religious beliefs and socioeconomic backgrounds.

 Grades SK-5: 8:30 am-3:15 pm (M-Th); 8:30 am-2:30 pm (F)

 Grades 6-8: 8:30 am-3:30 pm (M-Th); 8:30 am-2:45 pm (F)

-Student body consists of 700 boys and girls from all over Chicago and its northern suburbs.
+Student body consists of approximately 715 boys and girls from all over Chicago and its northern suburbs.

 Student : Teacher Ratio